al1can/MessageAppClone/README.md

-# message_app_clone
+# MessageAppClone
-This was the first project i did about web development
+This was the first project i did about web development.
+A webpage where you can send messages to other people.